mi-robotics/ASE-Atlas/ase/poselib/README.md

 ### Documentation
 We provide a description of the functions and classes available in poselib in the comments of the APIs.
 Please check them out for more details.

+##
+In the context of retargeting motion data from one skeleton to another, the parameters you've mentioned—rotation, scale, root_height_offset—play important roles in aligning and adapting the source motion to the target skeleton.
+Here's an explanation of each parameter:

+    Rotation (Quaternion):
+        Purpose: Rotation represents the orientation of the source skeleton in relation to the target skeleton.
+It's often used to account for differences in the initial pose or orientation between the two skeletons.
+        Usage: The provided quaternion (four-element vector) describes a rotation that should be applied to the source motion to align it with the target motion.
+In your example, the quaternion [0, 0, 0.7071068, 0.7071068] represents a rotation of 90 degrees (π/2 radians) around the Z-axis.
+This means that the source skeleton needs to be rotated by 90 degrees to match the orientation of the target skeleton.

+    Scale:
+        Purpose: Scale accounts for differences in the size or proportions of the source and target skeletons.
+It's used to ensure that the retargeted motion is scaled appropriately.
+        Usage: The scale parameter specifies a scaling factor that should be applied to the source motion.
+It determines how much the source motion should be resized to match the proportions of the target skeleton.
+A smaller value would shrink the motion, while a larger value would enlarge it.
+The specific value (0.056444 in your example) depends on the scaling factor required to match the source and target skeletons.

+    Root Height Offset:
+        Purpose: The root height offset is used to adjust the height of the source skeleton's root (often the hips or pelvis) relative to the target skeleton's root.
+This is important for ensuring that the source skeleton's motion aligns with the target skeleton's position in the vertical axis.
+        Usage: The root_height_offset parameter specifies how much the source skeleton's root should be raised or lowered to match the height of the target skeleton.
+A positive value raises the source skeleton, while a negative value lowers it.
+The specific value (0.05 in your example) depends on the vertical offset needed to align the skeletons' root positions.

+These parameters are crucial for making sure that the retargeted motion appears natural and correctly aligned with the target skeleton.
+They are typically determined through a combination of manual adjustment and experimentation to achieve the best visual results.

+Finding the precise values for these parameters often involves a trial-and-error process, where you visually inspect the retargeted motion and make adjustments until it looks natural and properly aligned with the target skeleton.
+It's common to work iteratively, refining these parameters until you achieve the desired result.

+Additionally, you may use specialized software or tools that provide visualization and adjustment capabilities to aid in the retargeting process.
+The specific values will depend on the characteristics of the source and target skeletons and the motion data you're working with.